 ANZ was founded in Melbourne in the 1830s, and today makes up one of Australia’s big four banks, alongside Commonwealth Bank, NAB and Westpac.

-ANZ offers an extensive range of home loan options, including first home buyer loans, investment mortgages, reverse mortgages and low-doc home loans.
 ANZ employs approximately 46,000 staff who provide consumer and corporate banking services to customers throughout Australia and worldwide.
 The bank has over 550,000 shareholders with the majority being domestic shareholders.

 ANZ home loans rates

-- Comprehensive customer service offering.
+ANZ customer service

 - Customer service (phone, email, branch)